pateldhairya0328/Complex-Plotter/README.md

 * ![Equation](https://latex.codecogs.com/gif.latex?\frac{1}{\Gamma(z)})
 over [-5, 5]×[-5, 5]

-This plot is remarkably similar to the previous, since taking the inverse only changes the sign of the magnitude, and the phase by π, which can easily be seen here by comparing the hues and values.
+This plot is remarkably similar to the previous, since taking the inverse only changes the sign of the log of the magnitude, and the phase by π, which can easily be seen here by comparing the hues and values.
 You can also verify that the inverse of the gamma function is an entire function, as there is an absence of singularities.

 <a href="https://imgur.com/wkJab2X"><img src="https://i.imgur.com/wkJab2X.jpg" title="source: imgur.com" /></a>

 * ![Equation](https://latex.codecogs.com/gif.latex?\arcsin\left(z\right))
 over [-5, 5]×[-5, 5]

-The location of where the branch cuts need to be made can be seen here where there is an abrupt change in hue.
+The location of where the branch cuts need to be made can be seen, along the real axis for abs(Re(z)) > 1,  here where there is an abrupt change in hue.

 <a href="https://imgur.com/V3XaqDo"><img src="https://i.imgur.com/V3XaqDo.jpg" title="source: imgur.com" /></a>